On the rational homology of high dimensional analogues of spaces of long knots: Operads, modules and infinitesimal bimodules

 \subsubsection{Modules}

 Let $\calC$ be a symmetric monoidal category.
 Let $\calD$ be a category tensored over $\calC$.
-In practice, $\calD$ will often be the same as $\calC$, but not always. \begin{definition} Let $O$ be an operad in $\calC$.
+In practice, we will be most interested in the case when $\calD$ and $\calC$ are both the category of chain complexes.
+But it will be convenient to have a more general set-up. \begin{definition} Let $O$ be an operad in $\calC$.
 A {\em right module} over $O$ with values in $\calD$ is a symmetric sequence $M$ in $\calD$ together with partial composition maps

 where $A$ and $B$ are finite sets and $a\in A$.
 The composition maps are required to be natural in isomorphisms of $(A, a)$ and $B$, and satisfy the following axioms \begin{enumerate} \item For all finite sets $A, B$ and $C$ and for all $a\in A$ and $b\in B$ the following diagram commutes